Monday, July 20, 2015

-Our nurses walked through the market passing out flyers that explain that Haiti has the highest rate of cervical cancer in the world, and that it is a preventable disease if it is diagnosed early.
+MFP nurses walked through the market passing out flyers that explain that Haiti has the highest rate of cervical cancer in the world, and that it is a preventable disease if it is diagnosed early.
 Some women commented that they had friends who died of breast or cervical cancer.

 By the end of the month, two patients with cervical cancer were discovered and received potentially curable surgery, ten patients with pre-cancerous cervical lesions were treated with cryosurgery, eight new AIDS patients were diagnosed and placed on first line anti-retroviral drugs, and more than a hundred patients with sexually transmitted infections and other gynecological problems were diagnosed and treated.
-Most important, more than five hundred women were brought into the health care system.
+Most important, five hundred and fifty women were brought into the health care system.

 There are many lessons to be learned from MFP's women's health month.
 For a cancer prevention program to be successful, community education has to be ongoing, aggressive and unfaltering.
 In countries with entrenched poverty, even a minimal fee is an impediment to promoting comprehensive women's health.
 If a woman has the option of a doctors visit or a few bowls of rice, she will opt for feeding her children.
 Free medical care does not promote dependency, as some assert, it just prolongs women's lives.